-Deferred Exchange: Alternatively, you may structure a deferred exchange where you close on the farm today and acquire the replacement in the future.
+Deferred Exchange: Alternatively, you may structure a deferred exchange (the most common type of exchange) where you close on the relinquished property today and acquire the replacement in the future.
 Most exchanges are structured as deferred exchanges.
-In a deferred exchange, the replacement property must be identified within 45 days of closing the farm and you must acquire the replacement property within 180 days of closing the farm.
+In a deferred exchange, the replacement property must be identified within 45 days of closing on the relinquished property and you must acquire the replacement property within 180 days of closing.

 By structuring the sale of excess farmland as an exchange, you can generate cash flow to provide for current needs and, possibly, save for retirement.
 Your earning power will be increased by the return on the tax that otherwise would have been paid in federal and state taxes.
 In addition, you can exchange non-income producing land for replacement property that generates cash flow.

-1. Example of Use of 1031 to Generate Cash Flow.
+Example of Use of 1031 to Generate Cash Flow.
 For example, assume you have no basis in a parcel of farmland that a developer would like to purchase for $1 million.
 On sale of the property, you would owe a 20% capital gains tax and 5_% (Virginia) state income tax.
 Accordingly, you would owe approximately $250,000 in combined taxes, resulting in approximately $750,000 of net after tax proceeds.
 Alternatively, if you were to exchange the parcel as described above, you could reinvest $1 million in qualifying replacement property.
 Assuming that the replacement property generates an 8% net return, by structuring an exchange you would have an additional $20,000 cash flow per year for as long as you own the replacement property.
 Moreover, if the farmland was not generating any net income, you would have an additional $80,000 of cash flow per year for as long as you own the replacement property (and you can structure another exchange when the time comes to sell the replacement property).
 This is o ne of the only ways “land poor” farmers can provide for their current and future needs.

-2. Example of Trade Up.
+Example of Trade Up.
 In addition, you may wish to “trade up” by incurring debt.
 If you were to acquire $2 million of replacement property with $1 million of debt (which may be nonrecourse), your earning power would be increased through the power of leverage.
 Additionally, you may be able to diversify through the use of leverage — meaning you may be able to acquire more property of a different type, with different tenants, and possibly in a different location, which may help minimize the risk of having only a single replacement property (“all your eggs in one basket”).

-3. Tenant in Common Replacement Property.
+Tenant in Common Replacement Property.
 You may acquire an undivided tenant in common (“TIC”) interest in a larger property.
 These TIC interests are structured to permit investors to acquire a small piece of a larger property with better tenants and property managers than they could have afforded on their own.
 For many people, a TIC replacement property is the perfect solution to their needs for cash flow, capital appreciation, and desire not to actively manage property.
 Also, you may acquire a TIC interest in a number of properties to create a diversified real estate portfolio.

 In conclusion, you should consider the exchange option whenever the opportunity presents itself to sell a portion of your farm, a conservation easements, development rights, water rights or the like associated with your farm.
-For further information, contact the author at (804) 771-9567 or email@example.com.